 Understanding your starting point is a foundation within many spiritual principles that influence our journey, such as the spiritual laws explored on the Life Purpose App site.

 Dan Millman frames destiny as consciously aligning with your core purpose.
-Using tools like the Life Purpose App to find your life number isn’t a prediction, it’s a roadmap of your highest potential1.
+Using tools like the Life Purpose App to find your life number isn’t a prediction, it’s a roadmap to your highest potential1.

 In Western cultures there tends to be a strong emphasis on individual agency, where personal effort is seen as a key driver of outcomes3.
 That cultural perspective helps explain why many people view destiny as something they can influence.